 - Third-party storage provider: If your organization allows users to store files with a third-party storage provider, either through tabs or other partner apps, that information is stored directly in the system used by the partner.

-This data sprawl complicates the definition of a "Microsoft Teams migration".
+This data sprawl complicates the definition of a “Microsoft Teams migration”.
 Does the term refer to the migration of any, or all of the above?
-Can a Teams migration mean moving a team's SharePoint content to a new tenant?
-What about conversation history?
+Can a Teams migration mean moving a team’s SharePoint content to a new tenant?
+What about migrating channels to another team and bringing over their conversation history, files, tabs, and other Teams objects?
 Or channel structure?
 Or all of the proper settings and members for each team?

 The storage of Teams data in so many different locations also complicates the execution of a Microsoft Teams migration.
 A lack of publicly available APIs from Microsoft make it impossible to migrate Teams automatically using out-of-the-box solutions; and migrating Microsoft Teams data manually is extremely time-consuming and involves multiple steps, some of which need to be repeated for every single team.